-- We have completed all planned procedures, with the exception of the outstanding item detailed above.
+- We have completed all planned procedures.
 No significant matters were identified in the financial statements, however we have made an observation in relation to controls.

 Area of focus: Implementation of IFRS 16 Leases

 - We have completed all planned procedures.
 No significant matters were identified in the completion of our work.